Skip to article frontmatterSkip to article content

 The effect of zeros

 So far, we have analyzed the response and performance of systems based on their poles.
-For example, we looked at first and second-order systems in canonical forms
+When we looked at first and second-order systems in canonical form,

-We saw that the poles determine the stability of the system and transient performance metrics such as rise time, overshoot, and settling time.
+We saw that the poles determine the stability of the system and performance metrics such as peak time, overshoot, and settling time.

 We also considered higher-order systems and approximated them by keeping only the dominant poles.
 In all of these cases, we assumed the system did not contain any zeros (the numerators had no ss terms).
 Now we’ll see what happens when we introduce zeros into the system.